• Skip to primary navigation

 Ingredients and substitutions for Melting Moments

-• Sugar: Confectioners or icing sugar dissolves into the cookies and icing, giving them a real melt-in-your-mouth texture.
+- Sugar: Confectioners or icing sugar dissolves into the cookies and icing, giving them a real melt-in-your-mouth texture.
 The superfine or caster sugar helps draw out the sugars in the passionfruit and dissolve to create a beautiful syrup.
 You could substitute with raw sugar.
-It is not recommended to substitute with brown sugar which would add additional flavor to the passionfruit and affect the flavor of the icing.
+It is not recommended to substitute with brown sugar which would affect the flavor of the icing.

-• Salt: Salt adds dimension and balance to the passionfruit icing.
-Sea salt is best, but rock or kosher salt also works well.
+- Salt: Salt adds dimension and balance to the passionfruit icing.
+Sea salt is best, but rock salt also works well.

-• Milk: A small amount of milk doesn't just help add moisture to the icing, but the fat in the full fat milk adds creaminess to the icing also.
-Feel free to substitute in equal measure here and add a tablespoon amount and then teaspoon amounts to the icing so as to ensure it does not become too runny.
+- Milk: A small amount of milk doesn't just help add moisture to the icing, but the fat in the full fat milk adds creaminess also.
+Feel free to replace in equal measure here and add a tablespoon amount and then teaspoon amounts to the icing so as to ensure it does not become too runny.

 Equipment needed to make a batch